The Trivialization of Anthrozoology and Welfare in Companion Animals

 I don’t think.
 CAS is one more approach/view on this “adolescent” field in our human societies.

 If CAS has questions that “the other side” cannot explain or argues with, it means that there is no knowledge yet, and vice versa.
-So, all discussion must be a bridge to learn and evolve together.
+So, all discussions must be a bridge to learn and evolve together.
 Our goal (I believe) is the same.

 The future of non-human animals in our societies depends on our actions and decisions.